 By this, we don’t mean that we expect you to call an attorney as you’re lying on the floor in pain.
 The immediate aftermath of a slip and fall is too hectic for you to possibly think of that.
 But it’s virtually never too early after an accident to have that initial (free) conversation with an attorney near you.

-Getting an early start is crucial to investigating your claim thoroughly.
+Getting an early start is crucial to investigate your claim thoroughly.

 It also puts us in a position to open the claim with the insurance company for you, which both removes this burden from you and allows us to make sure you don’t make any common mistakes when dealing with the insurance company.